-Sun, Sea, Sand & Cervezas!
+Sun, Sea, Sand and Cervezas

 Apart from the obvious pleasures of swimming in the Mediterranean, sunbathing on the sand or taking a stroll along the Passeig Maritim you’ll find tonnes of things to see and do.
 For a start there’s Rebecca Horn’s quirky monument ‘Homenatge a la Barceloneta’ to check out, and further towards the Olympic Port there’s Frank Gehry’s spectacular, glittering gold ‘Pescado/Peix/Fish’, but those are just some sweet cherries on the cake.

 If hitting the beach for you is synonymous with a glass of sangria or two, then fear not.
 A range of chiringuitos (or ‘beach bars’) open during summer and serve up cold beers and refreshing cocktails throughout the day with ad hoc beach parties often taking place in the evenings.
 Nearer the Port Olympic you’ll find a host of some of Barcelona’s most exclusive venues, which play restaurant and beach bar by day and metamorphose into decadent nightclubs after the sun has gone down.
 Carpe Diem Lounge Club, Shoko and Opium are just a few names to look out for on the beachfront, whilst set just off the sand is Catwalk, along with Barcelona’s casino.

-Other Beaches in and around Barcelona
+Other City Beaches in Barcelona

 Barceloneta isn’t your only option when it comes to beaches in BCN and here is a run down of some more hot ‘platjas’ (Catalan for ‘playas’!).

 Platja Sant Sebastia